Advanced Diploma of Graphic Design

 You must have:

-- be mature age
+- successfully completed Year 12, or be a mature age applicant

 We offer pathways into this course if you do not meet the entry requirements: